applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 The application integrates Bitcoin wallet functionality using the LaserEyes package:
 - LaserEyesProvider wraps the entire application for global wallet access
 - Client-side only rendering to prevent server-side rendering issues
-- Network mapping to align LaserEyes network types with METHANE network environments
+- Network mapping to align LaserEyes network types with METAGRAPH network environments
 - Multi-wallet support with a wallet selection UI

 ## Design Patterns in Use